The Story Behind Tealeavz

 Ok I’ll try it….
 I’ll cut out the coffee and swap for tea.
 I had some loose leaf tea that I had enjoyed so I decided I’d try that the next morning.
 It was very tasty!
 Took my walk and felt normal again!
 No pain.
 No need to stop.
 The strange feeling I had experienced in my chest must have been caused by the coffee.

 I am “coffee-free” now for three years.
 I haven’t had any chest pains since.
 ZERO.
 No migraine headaches.
 No churning stomach.
 I feel good!
 Plus I love the fact that there are so many tea flavors to choose from!
 Each day I choose the tea that I am in the mood for - White Ayurvedic Chai?
 Rooibos tea?
-Or maybe a green tea such as Apricot Green?
+Or maybe a green tea?
 All delicious teas and a great way to start each day.

 Plus it starts my day with the added bonus of antioxidants and other beneficial compounds I get from a cup of tea.
 Loose leaf teas have amazing health benefits whether it is improving oral health with White Tea, boosting heart health with Black Tea, reducing stress with an Herbal Tea, improving bone health with Oolong, lowering blood pressure with Rooibos or increasing fat burn with Green Tea to aid in weight loss or Matcha for a super boost of antioxidants.
 All contributing in an incredibly positive manner to improving my overall health and wellness.